The Four Horsemen (professional wrestling): Three Horsemen (May 1993 – December 1993)

-The next incarnation of the Horsemen, containing only three active members, was around for less than 7 months in 1993.
+The next incarnation of the Horsemen, containing only three active members, was around for fewer than seven months in 1993.
 Flair returned from the WWF to WCW to rejoin Arn and they promised a Horsemen reunion at the Slamboree pay-per-view.
 Paul Roma became the third horseman after Tully Blanchard and WCW could not come to terms on a deal for him to return.
 Ole Anderson was on hand as the adviser but made only one appearance on A Flair for the Gold.
 This group of Horsemen is considered by many wrestling fans to be the weakest incarnation of the group.
 They were faces again and feuded with Barry Windham and the Hollywood Blondes (Steve Austin and Brian Pillman).
 This group ended, due to Arn Anderson's stabbing incident with Sid Vicious during a tour of England in October, and Paul Roma turning on Erik Watts during a tag team match to join Paul Orndorff as the tag team of Pretty Wonderful.
 Flair went on to feud with WCW World Heavyweight Champion Big Van Vader.

 Reformation and feud with the nWo (1995–1997)

 In 1995, Flair and Arn (back to being heels) were teaming with Flair's former foe Vader to torment Hulk Hogan and Randy Savage.
 After Vader lost to Hogan in a steel cage match at Bash at the Beach, Flair entered the cage and lambasted him.
 Vader snapped and attacked Flair, and Arn came to his rescue.
-This led to a handicap match at Clash of the Champions XXXI in which a tweener Vader defeated the team of Flair and Arn.
+This led to a handicap match at Clash of the Champions XXXI in which Vader defeated the team of Flair and Arn.
 Flair and Arn began to bicker, as Flair blamed Arn for the loss and Arn always felt he was doing Flair's dirty work; a feud developed that led to a match at Fall Brawl on September 17, 1995, in Asheville, North Carolina.
 Arn defeated Flair with the help of Brian Pillman.
 Flair begged Sting to help him against them and though Sting did not trust Flair he eventually agreed.
 Flair ended up turning on him at Halloween Havoc to reform the Horsemen with Arn and Pillman.
 They added Chris Benoit to complete the group.
 This version of the Horsemen feuded with Hogan, Savage, Sting, and Lex Luger.
 Flair eventually brought back Woman and Miss Elizabeth joined the group at Superbrawl VI when she turned on Randy Savage.
 Miss Elizabeth left the group in October 1996 to join the nWo and Woman left the group and WCW in July 1997.